Mission and History

 In addition to concerts in the Philadelphia area, the ensemble has brought new American music to countless new audiences through tours abroad and through our recordings for CRI, Bridge, Albany, Innova, and Centaur.

 The orchestra has had great influence on the lives of composers, young and old, in particular, in the relationship it has with Pulitzer Prize-winning composer George Crumb.
-All of Mr. Crumb’s “American Songbooks” – his unique settings of American folksongs – were all written for, premiered by, and recorded by James Freeman and O2001.
+All of Mr. Crumb’s “American Songbooks” – his unique settings of American folksongs – were all written for, premiered by, and recorded by O2001.
 The “Songbooks," receiving a 2015 Grammy Award nomination.